 Bcg Vaccine Freeze Dried (Intradermal)

-Generic Name: bacillus of calmette and guerin vaccine, live (Intradermal route)
+Generic name: bacillus of calmette and guerin vaccine, live (intradermal route) [ ba-SILL-us-of-KAL-met-and-GARE-in-VAX-een, lyve ]

 Commonly used brand name(s)